 As a kid, were you someone who responded to a simple ‘hello’ with ‘bonjour’ or ‘Guten tag’?
 Well, congrats, your wonderful trait has some real moneymaking potential.
-With enough hard work and patience, you can be well on your way to earning money by translating.
+With enough hard work and patience, you can be well on your way to earning money online by translating.
 The good news is that the demand for translation is always high.
 The industry is touted to be valued at $48 billion in 2021.

 Use our guide to get started!